puckbee/CVR/README.md

 # CVR
-Parallelized and vectorized SpMV on Intel Xeon Phi (Knights Landing) This is the artifact of our CGO'2018 paper [ CVR: Efficient SpMV Vectorization on X86 Processors ].
+Parallelized and vectorized SpMV on Intel Xeon Phi (Knights Landing).
+This is the artifact of our CGO'2018 paper [ CVR: Efficient SpMV Vectorization on X86 Processors ].

 # Build